 Shout to get animals out of the sprouts

-- Place out strips of green paper to be sprouts poking out of the ground (see graphics).
+- Put out strips of green paper to be sprouts poking out of the ground (see graphics).

 - Read The Cows Are in the Corn, a book about shouting at animals to get them out of the sprouts in a garden.

-- Let children be animals who get in garden plots and stomp on sprouts.
+- Let the children be animals who get in garden plots and stomp on sprouts.

 - Pout and shout, “The ___ (cows, pigs, horses) are in the sprouts and won’t come out.
 Shout to get them out.
 Get out of the sprouts!”

-- Read the following text with the children: Shout to Get the Animals out of the Sprouts (see below)
+- Read the target text Shout to Get the Animals out of the Sprouts (see below) with the children.

 Apply the skill